Alex9779/LoFence_Firmware/README.md

 ### Normal data uplinks

-All uplinks by the device are sent unconfirmed except the "low battery" uplink on application port (fPort) **1**.
+All uplinks by the device are sent unconfirmed except the "low battery" uplink on application port (fPort) **1** and one uplink a day (can be adjusted).

+The very first normal uplink each day also includes the firmware version tag.

 ### Low battery uplink